APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Analysis Results

 \section{Analysis Results}

-Metric responses to perturbations are presented in Figure~\ref{fig:score_linechart_auto}.
-All score trends are consistent across two random seeds.
-For contextualizing metric performance in \testbed, we survey reported metric changes in ACL'22 papers on text generation and summarization (full results in App.~\ref{acl_appendix}).
-The median reported improvements are: ROUGE (+0.89), BLEU (+0.69), METEOR (+0.50), SARI (+1.71), BERTScore (+0.55), and PPL (-2.06).
-We summarize our main findings below. \\ [-3.5mm]
+Automated metric responses to perturbations are in Figure~\ref{fig:score_linechart_auto}, responses of lexical features are in Figure~\ref{fig:lexical_feature}, and prompt-based evaluation results are shown in Figure~\ref{fig:gpt_linechart}.
+All trends are consistent across two random seeds.

-\textbf{Current metrics exhibit shortcomings in evaluating simplicity.} Metrics that are sensitive to simplification should consistently distinguish between more and less simplified text.
-As shown in Figure~\ref{fig:score_linechart_auto}, the only metric that exhibits appropriate sensitivity to simplification perturbations is GPT-PPL (decreasing as more perturbations are introduced; lower PPL is better).
-However, in follow-up evaluations with other datasets (discussed below and shown in Table~\ref{plain_score_perturbed_percentage}), we see that GPT-PPL has undesirable sensitivity to text length, as found in prior work \citep{zhao2022improving}.
-ROUGE, BLEU, METEOR, SARI, BERTScore, and QAEval decrease in response to the simplification perturbation.
-While their response is consistent, we posit this is due to sensitivity to $n$-gram overlap rather than text simplicity.
-To confirm, we report metric changes when reversing sources and targets (perturbing simplified texts to increase complexity).
-Metrics also decrease in this case (App.~Figure~\ref{fig:reverse_src_tgt}), suggesting that they are not sensitive to text simplicity.
-LENS and LLM prompt-based evaluations (App.~Table~\ref{gpt_overall_score}) are erratic or insensitive to simplification perturbations. \\ [-3.5mm]
+To contextualize metric performance in \testbed, we survey metric changes reported in ACL'22 papers on text generation and summarization (full results in App.~\ref{acl_appendix}).
+Median reported improvements for the most commonly reported metrics and SARI are: ROUGE (+0.89), BLEU (+0.69), PPL (-2.06), METEOR (+0.50), BERTScore (+0.55), and SARI (+1.71), as shown in Figure~\ref{fig:acl_score_improvement}. \\ [-3mm]

-\textbf{\plainscore is sensitive to simplification perturbations.} In Figure~\ref{fig:score_linechart_auto}, we observe that \plainscore increases with simplification perturbations.
-We further validate \plainscore in PLABA (perturbation results in App.~Figure~\ref{fig:plaba_linechart_auto}) and two other text simplification datasets: MSD \cite{cao2020expertise} and WikiSimple \cite{woodsend2011wikisimple}.
-Using \plainscore to compare source and target texts from these datasets (Table~\ref{plain_score}), we observe consistently higher \plainscore for the source texts compared to the target texts ($\Delta$ is positive).
-We also present single-model PPL scores as computed by the in- and out-of-domain LMs used to compute \plainscore, and find that inconsistency is evident.
-For instance, BioMedLM-PPL$\Delta$ for MSD is 0.0 and T5-PPL$\Delta$ for PLABA is 0.02, suggesting incorrectly that the source texts (scientific abstracts) are simpler or as simple as the targets (plain language summaries).
+\textbf{Aside from SARI, current metrics exhibit shortcomings in evaluating simplicity.} Metrics that are sensitive to simplification should consistently distinguish between more and less simplified text.
+SARI is the only automated metric among those we tested that is consistently sensitive to simplified text.
+As shown in Figure~\ref{fig:score_linechart_auto}, metrics that exhibit sensitivity to simplification perturbations are GPT-PPL (decreasing as more perturbations are introduced; lower PPL is better) and SARI score.
+However, in follow-up evaluations with PLABA (shown in App.
+Figure~\ref{fig:plaba_linechart_auto}), we see that GPT-PPL has undesirable sensitivity to text length, as found in prior work \citep{zhao2022improving}.